JDet-74/VIDEO2SCART/README.md

 # VIDEO2SCART
-connects the C128 video outputs to a SCART device
+this project is about a PCB that connects the Commodore C128 video outputs (RGBi & composite / S-Video) to a SCART display device!
+Please read the INFO PDFs ... coming soon.